 And next week I will start Part 2 of my Recovery Story, telling you about exactly how Professor Findley's team helped me.
 See you then.

-Severe M.E. is a cruel and physically disabling illness which wrecks the lives of thousands in the UK and millions worldwide.
+Severe ME/CFS is a cruel and physically disabling illness which wrecks the lives of thousands in the UK and millions worldwide.
 I know because it took my life for several years.
-One of my promises back then was to do all I could, when able, to help the Family and Friends of Severe M.E.
-Patients understand the nightmare that their loved ones are going through; what Patients and their Carers have to battle against every day, and how the understanding, support and compassion of Family and Friends can make such a dramatic difference to their speed of recovery.
-Hence this Blog and the writing of my 'Understanding Severe M.E.
-Information Pack'.
-I do so hope that both help guide you through the hellish maze that is Severe M.E.
+One of my promises back then was to do all I could, when able, to help the Family and Friends of Severe ME/CFS Patients understand the nightmare that their loved ones are going through; what Patients and their Carers have to battle against every day, and how the understanding, support and compassion of Family and Friends can make such a dramatic difference to their speed of recovery.
+Hence this Blog and My Severe ME/CFS Information Pack now available as an e-book.
+I do so hope that both help guide you through the hellish maze that is Severe ME/CFS

 Email email@example.com for details